 Agrobacterium-mediated plant transformation is currently the only approach for achieving plant-mediated RNAi (Mao et al.,2013).
 For RNAi to be effective in agricultural pest management, a number of requirements must be fulfilled.
 These include delivering dsRNA into the target bugs' intestinal cells and creating an appropriate mechanism for dsRNA delivery in plants.
-Using a plant-mediated RNAi technique two genes, Rack1 and C002, have been targeted in green peach aphids (Pitino et al., 2011) Under the CaMV35S promoters of Agrobacterium tumefaciens, Nicotiana benthamiana and Arabidopsis thaliana have been transformed with dsRNA of Rack1 and C002.
-The transgenic plants produced dsRNA that can down regulate the target genes in the green peach aphid.
-The expression of these genes (C002, Rack1) were 60% lower in aphids fed transgenic vegetation when compared with control aphids that were fed normal vegetation.
+Using a plant-mediated RNAi technique, two genes, Rack1 and C002, have been targeted in green peach aphids (Pitino et al., 2011).
+Under the CaMV35S promoters of Agrobacterium tumefaciens, Nicotiana benthamiana, and Arabidopsis thaliana have been transformed with dsRNA of Rack1 and C002.
+The transgenic plants produced dsRNA that can downregulate the target genes in the green peach aphid.
+The expression of these genes (C002, Rack1) was 60% lower in aphids fed transgenic vegetation when compared with control aphids that were fed normal vegetation.
 Silencing the gap gene (hunchback), which is vital for tissue differentiation in bugs, can lead to progeny deformity.
 Many integration prototypes in transgenic tobacco use an RNAi approach to silence the hunchback gene.
 In addition, neonate aphids have been fed T2 generation homozygous transgenic for bioassays.
-After feeding on transgenic vegetation, the expression of the aphid’s hunchback gene was down regulated, and insect replication was reduced.
+After feeding on transgenic vegetation, the expression of the aphid’s hunchback gene was downregulated, and insect replication was reduced.

 Plant-mediated RNAi approach to reduce the chemical insecticide resistance of agricultural pests (Eakteiman et al., 2018).
-More crucially, this approach allowed down regulation of key “detoxing genes” that are used by phloem-feeding insects to counteract plant resistance mechanisms or chemical insecticides.
+More crucially, this approach allowed downregulation of key “detoxing genes” that are used by phloem-feeding insects to counteract plant resistance mechanisms or chemical insecticides.
 These researchers focused on the GST gene (BTGSTs5) in the phloem-feeding whitefly B. tabaci.
 Three discoveries were made.
-Firstly, B. tabaci was fed transgenic A. thaliana expressing dsRNA towards the glutathione S-transferase gene under a tissue (phloem)-particular promoter exhibited notable down regulation of the target gene BTGSTs5 in the intestine of B. tabaci.
-Secondly, the BTGSTs5 enzyme changed into proven to uptake indolic glucosinolates as substrates and form their detoxified conjugates in vitro.
+Firstly, B. tabaci was fed transgenic A. thaliana expressing dsRNA towards the glutathione S-transferase gene under a particular tissue-specific promoter, exhibited notable downregulation of the target gene BTGSTs5 in the intestine of B. tabaci.
+Secondly, the BTGSTs5 enzyme has been proven to uptake indolic glucosinolates as substrates and form their detoxified conjugates in vitro.
 Thirdly, downregulation of BTGSTs5 reduced the gene development time of whitefly (B. tabaci) nymphs, consistent with the 1/3 finding.
-Collectively, these results indicate that for the ability of B. tabaci to feed effectively on glucosinolate-producing flowers BTGSTs5 plays a crucial role.
+Collectively, these results indicate that for the ability of B. tabaci to feed effectively on glucosinolate-producing flowers, BTGST5 plays a crucial role.

 Fig 2: Process of RNAi targeted to insect pests.